lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 This gulpfile defines several tasks which gulp will carry out for us during the test cycle:

-1. **test.clean**: remove content from `www/build`, except `www/build/js`, which isn't used for testing
+1. **clean-test**: remove content from `www/build`, except `www/build/js`, which isn't used for testing
-2. **test.lint**: perform static analysis on source code using `tslint` if enabled
+2. **lint**: perform static analysis on source code using `tslint` if enabled
-3. **sass, copy.fonts, copy.html**: sourced directly from Ionic's [gulpfile.js][gulpfile.js]
-4. **test.build.typescript**: compile all our Typescript (both source and test), into individual Javascript files.
-This is done differently from Ionic which bundles everything into `app.bundle.js`
+3. **build-unit**: transpile all our Typescript (source, test and external dependencies), into one giant bundle.
+Also generate a sourcemap.
-5. **test.karma**: spin up [Karma][karma-home] (more on this later)
+4. **karma**: spin up [Karma][karma-home] (more on this later)
-6. **test**: combine all of the above to run the tests (more on this later)
+5. **unit-test**: combine all of the above to run the tests (more on this later)

 **Install Dependencies and Typings:**

+The project's [README.md][clicker-deps] has list of dependencies and a brief description of what each is for

 <div class="highlighter-rouge">
 <pre class="lowlight">
 <code>npm install -g typings
-npm install --save-dev chalk del gulp gulp-load-plugins gulp-inline-ng2-template gulp-tslint gulp-typescript karma run-sequence tslint ts-node</code>
+npm install --save-dev codecov.io gulp-load-plugins gulp-rename gulp-tslint gulp-typescript gulp-util istanbul jasmine-core karma karma-chrome-launcher karma-coverage karma-jasmine karma-mocha-reporter karma-phantomjs-launcher phantomjs-prebuilt remap-istanbul traceur ts-node tslint tslint-eslint-rules typescript</code>
 </pre>
 </div>

 <div class="highlighter-rouge">
 <pre class="lowlight">
-<code>typings install --ambient --save bluebird chalk del es6-shim express glob gulp gulp-load-plugins gulp-typescript gulp-util jasmine karma log4js mime minimatch node orchestrator q run-sequence serve-static through2 vinyl</code>
+<code>typings install --ambient --save bluebird chalk del es6-shim express express-serve-static-core glob gulp gulp-load-plugins gulp-typescript gulp-util istanbul jasmine karma log4js mime minimatch node orchestrator q run-sequence serve-static through2 vinyl</code>
 </pre>
 </div>